MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/dashboards-ka.md

 ## Knowledge article analytics in Customer Service workspace or Contact Center workspace

 The **Knowledge analytics** dashboard consists of the **Article insights** and **Search term insights** dashboards and is meant for knowledge authors and supervisors.
 Supervisors can use these insights to improve their knowledge management base.
+Learn more in [Introduction to knowledge analytics](knowledge-search-analytics-cs.md#introduction-to-knowledge-analytics).

 ## Next steps